 Graduate Student Association (GSA) Symposium

-The GSA Symposium is organized yearly by the graduate students.
+The GSA Research Symposium is organized yearly by the graduate students.
 It features graduate student research in physical, social and biological sciences, as well as business and the humanities.
 Student research in either a poster or paper format is presented and evaluated by faculty judges.
 Students from disciplines across the university participate, providing an opportunity to meet students from a variety of departments and schools.

 Since the well-being of students is just as important as that of the faculty, students are given a voice in governance and decision making within the department.
 Student representatives are included in departmental committees dealing with issues concerning graduate curriculum, health and safety, selection of journals for the department reading room, and organization of social events.